 The most power hungry appliance in your RV is your air conditioning system.
 It requires about 3,500 watts of power to start up a typical 15,000 BTU air conditioning unit, and about 1,500 watts to keep it running.
 Most RVs use a 15,000 BTU air conditioning unit.
 Small RVs and trailers will use a 13,500 BTU unit, which require a little bit less electricity.

-If you’re running an air conditioning unit, you still have another 2,000 watts of power for other appliances.
+If you have a 3,500 watt generator, you should be able to kick start a 15,000 BTU air conditioning unit.
+Once you get it up and running, you will still have another 2,000 watts of generator power for other appliances.
 You can still power a 1,000 watt microwave oven.
 You can still power a 1,500 watt toaster or hair dryer.
 Most of these other appliances only runs for 2 to 10 minutes at most.

 Read more about RV air conditioning on, “Can I Run my RV Air Conditioner on Battery Power?”

 You Still Have Batteries for Your 12 Volt System

 All RVs have a battery bank to power its 12 volt system.
 A generator is not needed for this system, though it is helpful to keep batteries charged.
 Your RV’s 12 volt system is what powers your lights, overhead fans, water pump, power awning, power jacks, and thermostat.
 These all run from your battery bank.

 There are other appliances that run off of propane or 120 volt power, that also draw power from your RV’s 12 volt system.
 Examples are your refrigerator, which still needs 12 volt power to run its control panel.
 Your water heater, which generally runs off of propane, still needs 12 volt power to run its control unit.
 Your furnace also needs 12 volt power to run its internal fan and igniter.

 You May Need A Generator to Recharge Your Batteries